jamietr1/reading-list/reading.md

 1. **_Long Journey with Mr. Jefferson: The Life of Dumas Malone+_** by William C. Hyland, Jr.; 325pp (9/4/2018)</br>
 1. _Friends Divided: John Adams and Thomas Jefferson@_ by Gordon S. Wood; 511pp/17:50 (9/5/2018)</br>
 1. _Creative Selection: Inside Apple's Design Process During the Golden Age of Steve Jobs@_ by Ken Kocienda; 304pp/7:28 (9/14/2018)</br>
+1. _Insanely Great: The Life and Times of Macintosh, the Computer That Changed Everything@_ by Steven Levy; 336pp/8:00 (9/16/2018)</br>
+1. _The Double Helix: A Personal Account of the Discovery of the Structure of DNA@_ by James D. Watson; 256pp/4:11 (9/23/2018)</br>